waseemvalli/ActiveDirectoryLab/README.md

 <img src = "https://imgur.com/wIOFQw9.png" height="80%" width = "80%" /> <br/>

-We have now created an account, but it is not yet recognized as an admin account and does not have administrative permissions.
+We have now created an account, but it is not yet recognised as an admin account and does not have administrative permissions.
 To grant the necessary permissions, we will proceed with the following steps: <br/>
 <br/>

 <img src = "https://imgur.com/FvyvxOu.png" height="80%" width = "80%" />